 - Audio drama is also carried by some public radio in the United States, through special and holiday shows carried by the Public Radio Exchange (PRX), weekly shows such as “Radio Drama Revival”, or syndicated shows such as the Los Angeles Theatre Works (LATW), regularly featuring top Hollywood stars in its plays.

-- Sound Stages Radio’s Martian Room is now the only all-modern audio drama network in North America, after XM-Sirius Book Radio closed down in the summer of 2013.
+- Sound Stages Radio’s Martian Room (which ceased in 2017) was the only all-modern audio drama network in North America, after XM-Sirius Book Radio closed down in the summer of 2013.
 The Canadian broadcaster CBC also severely cut their radio drama offerings in response to the economic slowdown, but listeners in Canada can tune in weekly to the “Sonic Society” broadcast distributed over Canadian stations.

 - Audio drama enjoys continued popularity in Great Britain, Canada, Germany, Israel, and New Zealand, and through parts of Africa and Asia.

-- America’s longest-running audio dramas are produced by Jim French Productions, which distributes the syndicated “Imagination Theatre” over many US stations.
-Most famous for the original “Harry Nile” series, Jim French and his colleagues have produced original audio drama for over 30 years.
+- America’s longest-running audio dramas were produced by Jim French Productions, which distributed the syndicated “Imagination Theatre” over many US stations.
+Most famous for the original “Harry Nile” series, Jim French and his colleagues produced original audio drama for over 30 years, until shortly before French’s death in 2017.

 - The popularity of tie-in audio dramas produced by BBC Radio and Big Finish Productions proved a revived “Doctor Who” had an audience; actors and writers from the show, including comedian Catherine Tate and Shakespearean actor David Tennant, continue to produce audio dramas based on the new smash hit.